gabriel3c/Police-System-GTA-Online/README.md

 # Police System - GTA 5 Online

-<p>Project using React to build police intern system. .
+<p>Fron-end project using React to build a police intern system.
 </p>

 <p>Libs what we using here at moment:</p>